 Installing antivirus software on the family computer(s) isn’t only about keeping your children safe online - it really is an essential step for all computers.

-Good antivirus software protects against a whole host of threats, from traditional viruses, trojans, and worms, to some of the scams and phishing attempts that we discussed earlier in the article.
+Good antivirus software protects against a whole host of threats, from traditional viruses, trojans, and worms, to some scams and phishing attempts that we discussed earlier in the article.

 Here are a few pointers to be aware of when it comes to antivirus software:

 It’s well worth checking reviews before choosing your antivirus software as these products are far from equal.

 Tempting though it is to go for a free option, these are often trimmed down products or are marketed by companies who make their money from selling your personal information.

 It’s impossible for any antivirus product to be 100% effective, and you won’t find one that claims to be.
 This is because it’s a constant cat-and-mouse game, with hackers creating new exploits and antivirus vendors scrambling around to protect against them.
 As such, education and vigilance is still paramount - as is keeping your chosen antivirus product permanently up to date.